otegecmis/book-search-api/README.md

 ## Book Search API [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/otegecmis/book-search-api/blob/main/LICENSE.md)

-A backend RESTful API for book search, built with Node.js and Express.js.
+A backend API for book search, built with `Node.js`, `Express.js` and `JavaScript.`

-- Built the API with `Node.js` and `Express.js`, using the `MVC + Service + Repository` pattern.
+- Built the API with `Node.js` and `Express.js` using a `Layered Architecture` (MVC, Service, Repository).
-- Used `PostgreSQL` and `Prisma` ORM for data storage and management.
+- Used `PostgreSQL` and `Prisma ORM` for data storage and management.
-- Implemented `Redis` for authentication blacklisting to handle invalid tokens.
+- Implemented `Redis` for authentication blacklisting to handle invalid tokens and `JSON Web Token (JWT)` for secure token-based authentication.
 - Documented the API with `Swagger` and `JSDoc` for clear developer references.
 - Wrote unit and integration tests with `Jest` and `SuperTest`.
 - Set up automatic `Semantic Release` using `GitHub Actions` for version management.
+- Used `Red Hat Dependency Analytics` to scan dependencies for vulnerabilities.

 ### 1. Documentation